Online video content consumption has almost doubled from 2018 to 2021, and people everywhere are watching more video online than ever before.

 - Your video must have high-quality audio with distinctive speech and no background noise

 - If your video includes multiple languages, notify your provider so its experts can be prepared to translate / localize all of them

 - Consider the format of the video (AVI, MOV, MP4, etc.) – ask your localization partner which format its experts prefer to work with

 - Budget for audiovisual localization so you aren’t caught off guard by unforeseen costs

-Audiovisual translation can be tricky.
-We hope you now understand how vital localizing your video is to engaging your global target audiences.
+Multimedia localization can be complex, especially if you're not aware of all the moving pieces it involves.
+We hope you now understand how vital localizing your marketing videos is to engage your global target audiences.

 If you're missing the right resources to coordinate your video content localization in-house, talk tou our experts - we'll partner with your marketing team to choose the right video localization strategy and turn the process hassle-free.